defstudio/telegraph/docs/content/en/features/keyboards.md

 ## Keyboard Rows

-A keyboard will normally place one button per row, this behaviour can be customized by defining rows or by chunking buttons
+A keyboard will normally place one button per row, this behaviour can be customized by defining rows, by setting individual buttons width or by chunking buttons

 ### by rows